Skip to main content

 USDA Zones: 3 to 8

-Culture: full sun to half-shade; very adaptable to soil type – sandy, clay soils (neutral, alkaline, acid), including poor or shallow soils, average moisture to dry
+Culture: full sun to half-shade; very adaptable to soil type – sandy, clay soils (neutral, alkaline, acid), including poor or shallow soils, average moisture to dry.
+In ideal conditions it can become aggressive - it can seed around and also spread some, but it won't threaten taller plants and will just float around.

 Moisture Needs: medium, medium-dry, dry